Arnon (NGOES) Electrical Steel

-Arnold Magnetic Technologies produces both Grain Oriented (GOES) and Non Grain Oriented (NGOES) Electrical Steels, which are optimized by thickness and finish to meet your most demanding needs for high speed, high efficiency motors and high efficiency transformer applications.
-When optimally applied, each type offers reduced eddy currents which translate into energy savings.
+Arnold Magnetic Technologies Non Grain Oriented (NGOES) Electrical Steel is optimized by thickness and finish to meet your most demanding needs for high speed, high efficiency motors and high efficiency transformer applications.
+When optimally applied, NGOES offers reduced eddy currents which translate into energy savings.

 By using thinner laminations, your high speed motor and/or generator can achieve a higher level of performance through improved efficiency.

 Arnon electrical steel has shown to be particularly advantageous for higher frequency motors and generators above 400 Hz.
 In these designs, the thinner material offsets the less efficient effects of increased eddy currents and subsequent heat buildup.
+Using thin laminations of Arnon produces a more efficient unit and frees up design constraints by allowing for fully enclosing the motor without external cooling, for example.
 Arnon laminations have proven to be the industry leader at switching frequencies above 1K Hz.

 Arnon has the ability to lower core loss by as much as 50% compared to other NGOES materials.
 Some motors using Arnon have been tested to exceed 98% efficiency.

 Arnon 4, 5 and 7 are available in the following dimensions: